 - Trigger: Prior to proceeding with any medium-term action items. - Action: Hire a parking and mobility manager responsibility for leading implementation of all parking and multimodal recommendations. - Reasoning: As the Town transitions to a more proactive approach to parking and mobility management, including the potential for on-street paid parking, it will be necessary to have a manager and support staff to implement and monitor these transportation programs.
 This person will be responsible for leading data collection efforts, monitoring the changing needs of businesses and residents, responding to requests for additional/revised parking management strategies, developing and administering transportation demand management (TDM) programs, and ultimately leading the development and rollout of a paid parking program (based on the triggers identified in subsequent recommendations).
-Sample parking administrator positions are provided in the Toolkit12. - Intended Outcomes: Clearly defined organizational structure to facilitate the streamlined implementation of an active parking and mobility management program. - Additional Resources Needed: An initial investment is parking and mobility management staff (3 to 5 FTEs) is anticipated.
+Sample parking administrator positions are provided in the Toolkit11. - Intended Outcomes: Clearly defined organizational structure to facilitate the streamlined implementation of an active parking and mobility management program. - Implementation: - Cost: High An initial investment is parking and mobility management staff (3 to 5 FTEs) is anticipated.
+If paid parking is implemented, it is expected that this new revenue stream would cover the staffing and operations costs.